-- A single storey rear extension located on or immediately adjacent to the party boundary with a neighbouring property will normally be acceptable if it does not project more than 4m from the rear elevation of the existing dwelling. - A single storey extension of greater depth (or in a situation where the application property has a rear elevation which is set further back than the rear elevation of the neighbouring property, will normally only be permitted if it does not breach the 45 degree rule where this would not cause detriment to the character of an area. - This dimension can be increased where the distance between dwellings are considerable, or where the extension itself would stand away from the boundary with the adjoining property. - In many terraced streets there is a regular rhythm of single storey extensions in rear yards with similar roof pitches and projections.
-Single storey (and two storey) extensions to terraced properties should not normally extend beyond the line of existing outriggers in order to maintain the character and appearance of such areas. - One of the most common forms of single storey extension is to the rear of terraced properties to extend the kitchen or other ground floor accommodation.
+- Subject to it being appropriate in terms of relationship to other properties, aspect, design and scale, a single storey rear extension located on, or immediately adjacent to, the party boundary with a neighbouring property will normally be acceptable if it does not project more than 4m from the rear elevation of the existing dwelling.
+A single storey extension of greater depth (or in a situation where the application property has a rear elevation which is set further back than the rear elevation of the neighbouring property), will normally only be permitted if it does not breach the 45 degree rule where this would not cause detriment to the character of an area.
+This dimension (4m) can be increased where the distance between dwellings are considerable, or where the extension itself would stand away from the boundary with the adjoining property. - In the case of some terraced properties, where more lengthy projections are characteristic; where essential facilities need to be provided; or where due to orientation and the relative position of an extension to habitable room windows in an adjoining property a projection greater than 4m may be acceptable, subject to it having an acceptable impact on neighbouring properties. - In many terraced streets there is a regular rhythm of single storey extensions in rear yards with similar roof pitches and projections.
+Single storey (and two storey) extensions to terraced properties should not normally extend beyond the line of existing additions in order to maintain the character and appearance of such areas.

+- One of the most common forms of single storey extension is to the rear of terraced properties to extend the kitchen or other ground floor accommodation.
 Such extensions should still retain sufficient yard area for the storage of bins, seating and to hang out washing. - All conservatories should be in character, scale and proportion with the original house.
 The plinth and window frames should match or compliment the materials found on the house.
 Careful consideration should be given to the siting of the conservatory especially in relation to neighbouring properties.
 If the proposed siting is near to the boundary of an adjacent property then obscure glazing or a solid wall should be used on the elevation nearest the property.
-It may, in some cases, be possible to erect a screen fence / wall / hedge that would protect the privacy of neighbouring properties. - Conservatories will not be acceptable on houses formed from the conversion of former agricultural buildings, since they detract from the simple vernacular appearance of the building. - A standard PVCu conservatory will not be acceptable on a listed building.
-Within a conservation area, additional consideration will be given to design, use of materials and position on the building to ensure that the character and appearance are not harmed.
+It may, in some cases, be possible to erect a screen fence / wall / hedge that would protect the privacy of neighbouring properties. - Conservatories will not be acceptable on houses formed from the change of use of buildings formerly in non residential use, where they would detract from the simple vernacular appearance of the building (e.g. barn conversions). - A standard uPVC conservatory will not be acceptable on a Listed Building.
+Within a Conservation Area, additional consideration will be given to design, use of materials and position on the building to ensure that the character and appearance are not harmed.